-- > The surface of the lane (running parallel and south of Carlisle Street) is in poor condition (this is due for reconstruction by the City of Port Phillip in 2-3 years time) - > The walkway opening at the eastern end of Marlborough Street (travelling south) is too narrow and does not provide users with adequate visibility; making it dangerous for pedestrians and cyclists - > The corrugated fence on the railway reserve is an eyesore - > The railway embankment is unattractive and provides opportunities for antisocial uses - > Much colour is provided in the area by graffiti, creating an open air gallery; however, some residents and users of the space consider this to be a sign of neglect or find it intimidating - > The Las Chicas cafe is the only building that has activity fronting onto the car park through the use of its private courtyard - > Some of the existing plantings in the car park area are in spaces that are too small for the ultimate mature size of the species planted, resulting in infrastructure, such as curb and footpath surfaces, either being damaged or likely to become damaged in the future - > The northern car park boundary is bordered by unattractive and unactivated backof-house and servicing uses, which does little to promote passive surveillance and a welcoming public realm.
+- > The surface of the lane (running parallel and south of Carlisle Street, as indicated by a dashed line on the key plan above) is in poor condition.
+This is due for reconstruction by the City of Port Phillip in 2-3 years time - > The opening at the eastern end of Marlborough Street meeting Balaclava Walk is too narrow and there is restricted visibility, making it dangerous for pedestrians and cyclists - > The corrugated fence on the railway reserve is an eyesore - The railway embankment is unattractive and provides opportunities for antisocial > uses - Much colour is provided in the area by graffiti, creating an open air gallery.
+However, some residents and users of the space consider this to be a sign of neglect or find it intimidating - The Las Chicas cafe is the only building that has activity fronting onto the car park through the use of its private courtyard - Some of the existing plantings in the car park area are restricted by spaces that are too small for the ultimate mature size of the species, resulting in infrastructure (e.g. curb and footpath surfaces) either being damaged or likely to become damaged in the future - The northern car park boundary is bordered by unattractive and unactivated backof-house and servicing uses, which does little to promote passive surveillance and a welcoming public realm.